cseanburns/semantic_web_development/src/3b1-margins-borders-padding-sizing.md

 </html>
 ```

-First, we'll add a border around the box, in order to highlight the border edge of the `<div>` element:
+First, we'll add a border around the box, in order to highlight the `<div>`'s boundary between its padding and margin:

 ```
 <html>
     <head>
 <style>

 div {
     border: 1px solid black;
 }